ChumpChief/FluidFramework/api-report/experimental-container-loader.api.md

 import { IDeltaManagerEvents } from '@fluidframework/container-definitions';
 import { IDeltaQueue } from '@fluidframework/container-definitions';
 import { IDisposable } from '@fluidframework/common-definitions';
+import { IDocumentDeltaConnection } from '@fluidframework/driver-definitions';
 import { IDocumentMessage } from '@fluidframework/protocol-definitions';
 import { IDocumentService } from '@fluidframework/driver-definitions';
 import { IDocumentServiceFactory } from '@fluidframework/driver-definitions';
 import { IDocumentStorageService } from '@fluidframework/driver-definitions';
 import { IDocumentStorageServicePolicies } from '@fluidframework/driver-definitions';
+import { IEvent } from '@fluidframework/common-definitions';
 import { IEventProvider } from '@fluidframework/common-definitions';
 import { IFluidCodeDetails } from '@fluidframework/core-interfaces';
 import { IFluidObject } from '@fluidframework/core-interfaces';